Hemesh-Unka/node-authentication/README.md

 # Known bugs
 - On creating a role, it will create more than one of the same.
 This is the same with rules.
 What I would like to acheieve is a one to one relationship.
+- One creating a new user, a new role will be created.
+What I want to acheive is that when you create one user it links upto the corresponding role.